-Private Land Trusts, fundraising through local not-for-profit entities, the Land and Water Conservation Fund, and the Volkswagen Settlement Fund.
+Private Land Trusts, fundraising through local not-for-profit entities and the Land and Water Conservation Fund.

 The recommendations map on the front page shows routes identified in the regional network specific to Salem.
 The blue line (State identified Route) at the top and green line (Regional identified Route) at the bottom of this map are routes prioritized for bicycle and pedestrian improvements.